+ADMK CM Candidate: EPS vs OPS - Who will be AIADMK’s CM candidate for the TN elections 2021

-EPS or OPS: Who will be AIADMK’s candidate for the TN elections
+EPS or OPS: Who will be AIADMK’s CM candidate for the TN elections

 New Delhi, Oct 06: The AIADMK was expected to announce its candidate for the next year's assembly elections on October 7.
 However the decision is expected to be delayed due to an evolving conflict in between Chief Minister, Edappadi K Palaniswami and deputy chief minister, O Panneerselvam.